Eswar3008/scrolling-headings/README.md

 ## Introduction

-This repository contains the necessary HTML, CSS, and JavaScript files to create a webpage displaying a series of "TECHNO" headings.
+This repository contains the necessary HTML, CSS, and JavaScript files to create a webpage displaying a series of "ER" headings.
 The headings are styled and animated using CSS and JavaScript based on the user's scroll position on the page.

 ## Features